cotonic/cotonic/README.md

 ...
 ```

-This will start a simple python webserver which serves the current working directory, and
+This will start a simple Python webserver which serves the current working directory, and
 point your browser to the directory with tests.

 ## Software using Cotonic

-Cotonic is being integrated into the
+Cotonic is integrated into the content management system (Zotonic)[http://zotonic.com/].

 ## Thanks